 This ring hands down showed the most wear in the bunch.
 And is a good indicator of how rings with a smooth surface will change over time, even though I wear my jewelry harder than most.
 The parts of the ring that rub against with my neighboring finger and the underside of the band which touches everything my palms do showed the most wear.

-Since this piece is tough to maintain I would recommend it as a piece that is occasionally worn to preserve the color, to commit to having it touched up regularly by myself or your jeweler, or going with the flow as it develops a character unique to your wearing story.
+Since this ring is tough to maintain I would recommend it as a piece that is occasionally worn to preserve the color, to commit to having it touched up regularly by myself or your jeweler, or going with the flow as it develops a character unique to your wearing story.